merenlab/anvio/anvio/docs/programs/anvi-compute-enrichment-scores.md

 ### Additional parameters

-The default completeness threshold for a module to be considered 'present' in a sample is 0.75 (75%).
-If you wish to change this, you can do so by providing a different threshold - as a number in the range (0, ] - using the `--module-completion-threshold` parameter.
+The default completeness threshold for a module to be considered 'present' in a sample is 0.75 (75 percent).
+If you wish to change this, you can do so by providing a different threshold - as a number in the range (0, 1] - using the `--module-completion-threshold` parameter.
 For example:

 {{ codestart }}
 anvi-compute-enrichment-scores -M MODULES.TXT \